 Equivalent or Lower Qualification (ELQ) policy

-The Government has instructed the Higher Education Funding Council for England (HEFCE) - www.hefce.ac.uk - to withdraw institutional funding for ELQ students - described as those studying for a qualification at a level equivalent to, or lower than, the level of qualification which they currently hold.
+The Higher Education Funding Council for England (HEFCE) - www.hefce.ac.uk - no longer provide funding to Higher Education Institutions (HEIs) to teach students who are studying for a qualification that is equivalent to, or lower than, a qualification which they have already achieved.

 Withdrawal of funding for ELQ students

 HEFCE funding for courses will not be available to the following category of students:

 - Those classified as either Home, EU or Islands* for tuition fee purposes wishing to undertake an undergraduate or postgraduate (taught) programme of study which leads to the award at an equivalent or lower level than a qualification already held.